Food Webs, Wow!

 500

-In a few sentences, answer the following question as thoroughly as possible: What factors influence growth and stability of populations in an ecosystem?
+In a few sentences, answer the following question as thoroughly as possible: What are some factors that influence growth and stability of populations in an ecosystem?
+Explain.

 amount of resources, predators, land, diversity within the population, presence of Keystone species, how often the ecosystem changes, etc.